 In America, we celebrate Thanksgiving one day each year in November in honor of the Native Americans and Pilgrims gathering together.
 Many families gather together over a turkey and dressing meal and watch football or the Thanksgiving day parade.
 Bellies are full, hearts are happy with family and then the next day is leftover turkey sandwiches and Black Friday shopping.

-Being thankful and grateful are a daily expression of the heart.
+But being thankful and grateful are a daily expression of the heart no money can buy.

-The condition of the heart is very important to God.
+The thankful condition of the heart is very important to God.